-Unlike most Driving Under the Influence (DUI) or Driving While Intoxicated (DWI) cases, which are prosecuted in State Superior Courts, arrests that take place on federally owned land such as national parks and military bases are prosecuted in Federal Court.
-A California DUI lawyer experienced in federal dui laws and drunk driving cases can explain the difference between state and federal prosecutions, and the potential penalties of each.
+Unlike most Driving under the Influence (DUI) or Driving While Intoxicated (DWI) cases, which are prosecuted in State Superior Courts, arrests that take place on federally owned land such as national parks and military bases are prosecuted in Federal Court.
+A California DUI lawyer experienced in federal DUI laws and drunk driving cases can explain the difference between state and federal prosecutions, and the potential penalties of each.

-The federal dui laws applied in a federal DUI case depend on where the arrest took place.
-Arrests in national parks fall under the jurisdiction of the National Park Service, and are governed by the Code of Federal Regulations.
+The federal DUI laws applied in a federal DUI case depend on where the arrest took place.
+Arrests in National Parks fall under the jurisdiction of the National Park Service, and are governed by the Code of Federal Regulations.

-Under the Code of Federal Regulations, drunk driving in a national park is a Class B misdemeanor.
+Under the Code of Federal Regulations, drunk driving in a National Park is a Class B misdemeanor.
 The punishment for a Class B misdemeanor can include up to six months in a federal penitentiary and a fine of up to $5,000.
-As part of the federal dui penalties the driver also can be placed on probation for up to five years.
+As part of the federal DUI penalties, the driver also can be placed on probation for up to five years.

 Drunk-driving arrests on any other federally owned land fall under the law of the individual state in which the arrest took place, through the Assimilative Crimes Act.
-DUI drivers arrested on federal land in California that does not fall under the jurisdiction of the National Park Service face the same punishment as those prosecuted in State Superior Court.
+DUI drivers arrested on federal land in California that do not fall under the jurisdiction of the National Park Service face the same punishment as those prosecuted in State Superior Court.